 Tropical Island, a rarity among aquariums throughout the world, reproduces a reef climate from the southern ocean with tropical fish of all colors and types.

-Be sure to visit Rocky World, which includes seals, sea lions, walruses, dolphins, and penguins as well as Polar Adventure, with its sea otters and penguins.
+Be sure to visit Rocky World, which includes seals, sea lions, walruses, dolphins, and penguins as well as Polar Adventure, with its tufted puffins and penguins.

 Witness the impressive water shows

 The most popular show is the orca show, where orcas jump high in the air and perform tricks with their handlers.
 Other performances include the synchronized dolphin performances, the beluga whale show, and a comical sea lion show.

 In addition to the shows, there are scheduled feedings throughout the day.
 The schedule for the shows and feedings are staggered so that you don't have to miss any.
 You can interact with the animals for an additional fee.

 Views of the Ocean at Kamogawa Seaworld

 Kamogawa Seaworld isn't just "on" the Pacific Ocean.
 It almost feels like a part of it.
 From every part of the park, there are sweeping views of the water.
 One of the park's restaurants has a patio where you can look out over the Pacific as you eat.